ngns-eci/skeleton/README.md

 If you are running the project via the `odoo-bin` script, then I simply need to `ctrl-c` to kill the Odoo process.
 Otherwise if you are using service scripts or a tool like surpervisor, you'll need to stop the service.

-Then stop the docker containers with `docker-compose stop`.
+Then stop the docker containers with `docker compose stop`.
 If you don't stop the containers, you could run into port conflict errors when starting up a new project.
 If you ever need to get around this, just change port mapping in your `docker-compose.yml`.

 **Moving to the next project.**